mesiora/demo-travels/README.md

 # Nuxt 3 Simple Starter - A simple starter for Nuxt 3

+Nuxt 3 frontend template for third-party API integrations.

-Not thing perfect but "Everything can work!" - BigDaddy
+> "Everything can work!" - BigDaddy

 ## Features